With an aristocratic aura, the Maltese are the kind of dog one would want by their side through thick and thin.

 Intelligence, Temperament and Personality Traits of the Maltese

-As a dog belonging to the toy breed, the Maltese is one of the most lively, playful, and intelligent specimens of its kind.
+As a dog belonging to the toy breed, the Maltese are one of the most lively, playful, and intelligent specimens of its kind.

 This is a devoted lap dog that will find comfort by merely sitting next to its owner and please him or her.